Qumulo/docs/hardware/supermicro-a-plus-asg-1014s-acr12n4h/drive-bay-mapping.md

 ## NVMe Boot Drive
-The boot drive is located at the M.2-HC1 connector.
+The boot drive is located at the M.2-HC1 expansion slot.
 For information about the NVMe boot drive, see [Installing an M.2 Solid State Drive](https://www.supermicro.com/manuals/superserver/1U/MNL-2436.pdf#page=44) in the Supermicro documentation.